rohangaur21/aws-csaa/README.md

       - SES – send email via AWS

 # Identity & Access Management
+## IAM 101
 Allow you to manage users and their level of access management to the AWS console.
 Tested for exam and co. aws account in real life.
 IAM is globally available and not specified to region
-## IAM 101
+### Usages
  - Configure who uses AWS and their level of access to the AWS Console.
  - Centralized control over AWS Account
  - Share access for AWS Account